The best mobile strategy games in 2026

-Our list of the best mobile strategy games helps you find the greatest RTS and turn-based titles you can pick up on your Android or iOS devices.
+Our list of the top mobile strategy games: find the greatest RTS and turn-based titles you can pick up on your Android or iOS devices.

 Best mobile strategy games: image shows Alfonse, one of the protagonists in Fire Emblem Heroes.